ulrikdamm/Assembler/README.md

 • Constant defines
 • Build-time expressions

-TODO:
+### TODO

 • Error reporting for parsing stage
 • Line numbers in error reporting
 • Remaining Gameboy instructions
 • Using labels as expression values (e.g. in the smily program, being able to say `ld de, graphics`)
 • Graphical code editor
-• Programs doesn't boot in all emulators (like OpenEMU)
+• Programs doesn't boot in all emulators (like OpenEmu)

 ## Contributing

 Right now it's still a personal project, and I won't be accepting pull requests for new features yet.
 Bug fixes and more tests are welcome though.

 If you find a bug or a missing feature, feel free to submit an issue.